Quantifying Local Specialization in Deep Neural Networks: Methods

 \section{Methods}

-To evaluate modularity, our procedural pipeline is as follows.
-(1) We begin with a trained neural network; (2) construct a graph from it, treating each neuron as a node; (3) perform spectral clustering on the graph to obtain a partitioning or ``clustering'' of neurons which we then further divide by layer to obtain a ``subclustering''; (4) analyze the subclusters according to our modularity proxies operationalized by lesioning neurons or feature visualization and comparing them to random subclusters; and (5) aggregate results across the network to obtain a final $p$ value and effect measure.
+To evaluate local specialization, our procedural pipeline is as follows.
+(1) We begin with a trained neural network; (2) construct a graph from it, treating each neuron as a node; (3) perform spectral clustering on the graph to obtain a partitioning or ``clustering'' of neurons which we then further divide by layer to obtain a ``subclustering''; (4) use our proxies for local specialization to analyze the subclusters, operationalized by lesioning neurons or feature visualization and comparing them to random subclusters; and (5) aggregate results across the network to obtain a $p$ value, effect measure, and a quantity which we refer to as the \emph{Fisher statistic}.
 This pipeline is outlined in Figure~\ref{fig:schematic} and Figure~\ref{fig:schematic-extension}, and each step is explained in detail below.